V4NSH4J/discord-mass-DM-GO/README.md

 Exit scams happen here all the time.
 Take recent incident of one of the MassDN partners Certex who exit scammed $60,000+ by ratting their customers.
 This is not to scare you to make purchases, this is just to warn you that you are likely to get scammed especially as a newcomer so stay vigilant.
 I decided to include this in the readme because everyday I see several people getting scammed.

 ## Support my Journey!
 Leave a star on the repository, helps out intensively!
-You can also buy me a cookie on these addresses if I helped you out in any way :)
+You can also buy me a cookie on these addresses if I helped you out in any way.
+DMDGO was made with <3 over a period of 3 months and 184 cans of Redbull which doesn't come cheap :)

 - *ETH*: 0xE01118C55963fA92174802Dae87E1C6DE1dADC07